djeada/Vtk-Examples/notes/03_input_and_output.md

 A useful way to think about it: file formats are not just “containers,” they encode assumptions, what kind of dataset it is, how connectivity is represented, and which attributes are supported.
 When a file load “works” but looks wrong, it’s usually because something about those assumptions didn’t match your expectations.

-**Do:** treat file I/O as part of your pipeline design, not a last-minute step.
+**Do** treat file I/O as part of your pipeline design, not a last-minute step.
-**Don’t:** assume every format preserves every attribute (normals, scalars, materials, units, time steps, etc.) the same way.
+**Don’t** assume every format preserves every attribute (normals, scalars, materials, units, time steps, etc.) the same way.

 ### Common File Formats